 The second reason is that at this critical time, open source projects are not choosing to be part of the solution.
 They are choosing to be part of the problem.
 They are not showing up to the political processes which shape the open web.
 They are not allocating the resources, time, funding, or attention that these issues need, even when these issues are a direct threat to their own existence.
 And they are doing their best to make life hell for people who do care about them.

-With the late winter sunshine on my back, here follows the narrative of my talk slides.
+With the late winter sunshine on my back, here follows the rough transcript of my talk slides.
 I hope they encourage you to work for a better future than the one which currently lies ahead of you.
 I look forward to seeing you in the battle lines, fighting for what really matters.

 “We live in times where dreams can be fulfilled and nightmares can come true very quickly.”